TheRepairforge/PocketOBI/README.md

 - Model, charge count, manufacturing date, capacity, error code, lock state.
 - Automatic detection of standard vs older **F0513** BMS generations.
 - Error reset with before → after feedback (full test-mode + power-cycle sequence).
-- **Unlock / repair** (beta): rewrites the frame to lift a charger lockout on a pack whose cells are healthy — clears the charger-lock nybble and recomputes the charger-validated checksums, then writes the frame back.
+- **Unlock / repair** : rewrites the frame to lift a charger lockout on a pack whose cells are healthy, clears the charger-lock nybble and recomputes the charger-validated checksums, then writes the frame back.
 See below.
 - Pack LED test (on/off).
 - Raw debug view (ROM ID + message frame).